Updates, commentary, training and advice on immigration and asylum law

 - Access to all Free Movement blog content

 - Access to all our online training materials

 - Downloadable CPD certificates

-Welcome to the April 2015 edition of the Free Movement immigration update podcast.
-In this episode I cover some procedural points, several cases and some updates on commencement of the Immigration Act 2014.
-The material is all drawn from the April blog posts on Free Movement.
+Welcome to the April 2016 edition of the Free Movement immigration update podcast.
+In this (slightly belated) episode I cover some issues around child cases in human rights and in asylum cases, move on to cover several important procedural issues, including expediting EU residence card applications, and then end with a round up of relevant case law for the month.
+The material is drawn from the April 2016 blog posts on Free Movement.

 If you listen to podcasts on your mobile phone, you can subscribe for free via iTunes here, Stitcher here or point your podcast player to podcast feed for Free Movement.
 Using a mobile device and subscribing has the advantage that each new podcast can be automatically downloaded for listening to on the go.

 To access previous Free Movement immigration update podcasts click here.